 I am on a mission to reduce the rate of maternal and infant mortality caused by PMADs and promote secure parent-child attachment.
 Every service provided by Little Ones is designed to fulfill this purpose.

-Motherhood is a spiritual experience, Hence I founded Christian Mommas, a blog community where a community of mothers provide spiritual and emotional support to parents.
+Motherhood is a spiritual experience, Hence I founded Christian Mommas, a virtual platform where a community of mothers provides spiritual and emotional support to parents.
 As a content partner with YouVersion, the Bible App, I write devotionals and studies that provide spiritual and emotional support with a Biblical worldview.
 Inspired by my military service in the U.S. Army, my newly released book, A Christian Mothers Creed calls mothers to think like soldiers and fight passionately like mothers.
 Volunteering with Atlanta Doula Connect provides another avenue for me to further address maternal and infant health issues, locally.

 I enjoy traveling, educating families, and spending time with my little family in Georgia.